The Win32 API wrappers

 try:

-fullpath, basename = win32.SearchPath( None, sys.argv[1], '.dll' )
+fullpath, basename = win32.SearchPath(None, sys.argv[1], ".dll")

-except WindowsError, e:
+except WindowsError as e:

 if e.winerror != win32.ERROR_FILE_NOT_FOUND: